-It’s no secret that many longboarders, including seasoned riders, have at some point sprained a knee, broken a bone or had the skin around their elbow or knee stiched up.
+However, it’s no secret that many longboarders, including seasoned ones, have at some point sprained a knee, broken a bone or lost some serious skin from crashing or falling off their board.

 If you plan to mainly do some relaxed riding on flat ground or mild slopes along the beak or in a park, longboarding will be quite safe for you.
 Few people ever get injured doing this kind of riding.